DamianRogowski-DR/R_bellabeat_EDA/README.md

+# Introduction to the Case Study:

+This case study is a part of the Google Data Analytics Professional Certificate program.
+It provided a valuable opportunity to apply and enhance my R coding skills, focusing on exploratory data analysis (EDA) to uncover key insights that can drive future product development.

+The dataset used for this analysis is the [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).

 # Buisness Task and relevent questions:

 When starting the analysis, it is only natural to define what we are looking for, depending on the business task set by our stakeholders.
-In this case, we have been asked to analyse smart device usage data to find out how customers use competitors' devices.
-Then, based on the key findings that we will present, we need to select the products that will be developed.
+In this case, I have been asked to analyse smart device usage data to find out how customers use competitors' devices.
+Then, based on the key findings I present, I will select the products to be developed.

 Let's break down the main question: